 Kampong Ayer features among the most beautiful places in Brunei for its distinctive appearance.
 The sprawling settlement consists of more than 40 separate villages on stilts over the Brunei River.
 With their own mosques, shops and schools, some residents rarely venture onto the land.
 Take a ferry and stroll along the rickety boardwalks and glimpse into an ancient way of life.
 According to some estimates, the village dates back five centuries and houses more than 13,000 residents.
 Snap the best photographs in the early evening before sunset from the Waterfront.

-Because of Brunei’s oil reserves, the rainforests remain free of deforestation.
+Thanks to Brunei’s oil reserves, the rainforests remain free of deforestation.
 Ulu Temburong National Park is a prime example of Brunei’s state-sponsored conservation.
-Centuries old trees soar into the air connected by canopy walks offering views of the vast forest.
+Centuries-old trees soar into the air connected by canopy walks offering views of the vast forest.
 Trails lead through the steamy jungle to hidden waterfalls and natural pools.
 When combined, it provides one of the most beautiful places in Brunei to enjoy the best of nature.

-Visitors can reach Brunei’s golden sand at Muara Beach within 30 minutes from the capital.
+Visitors can reach Brunei’s golden sand at Muara Beach in just 30-minutes from the capital.
 The palm tree-lined stretch of coastline hugs the South China Sea, hosting the magical multi-coloured tropical sunset.
 Join the local picnicking families in the afternoon and marvel at the serene views before the main event at dusk.

 Our favourite place in Brunei to see the Bornean sunrise is at Luagan Lalak.
 Located near the Labi Forest Reserve to the west of Bandar Seri Begawan, the lake exudes beauty.
 A series of boardwalks span over the freshwater swamp’s surface.
 Footpaths and wooden bridges form a network around the surrounding park.
 You’ll need to drive more than an hour from Bandar Seri Begawan to witness this spectacular phenomenon.
 Plan to leave the city at 4:30am to get there in time for sunrise.

-Tutong Town some 40 kilometres (24.9 miles) west of Bandar Seri Begawan offers a quiet beach retreat.
+Tutong Town some 40km (24.9mi) west of Bandar Seri Begawan offers a quiet beach retreat.
 The stretch of yellow-orange sand hugs the town along the Tutong River.
 Either visit on a day trip or spend the night in one of the guesthouses to enjoy the sunset.
 We also recommend checking out Sungai Basong Recreational Park, which includes hiking trails and a miniature ethnic village.

 Located in Tutong District, Bukit Ladan Forest Reserve is among the most beautiful places in Brunei for nature lovers.
-The 76-square-kilometre protected area offers hiking trails, picnicking spots and viewing platforms.
+Spanning 76sqkm (18,780 acres), the protected area offers hiking trails, picnicking spots and viewing platforms.
 With towering teak trees lining the paths and the occasional orchid, this provides the ultimate experience for fans of the outdoors.
 Climb the canopies to witness the dense green forest rolling over the hills towards the horizon.
 You’ll need to rent a car to see this natural wonder in Brunei.
 It’s not advisable to make the trip during the rainy season when flooded roads make access challenging.